jenkinsci/appcenter-plugin/README.md

 ## Plugin Fields

-API Token:
+1. API Token: Add the AppCenter API Token.
+For now under this lives under HockeyApp, click on your icon at the top right corner, followed by Account Settings.
+Then click on API Tokens on the left part of your screen.
+Here you will create an API Token that you will need to enter in the plugin field.
-Owner Name:
+2. Owner Name: Name of the owner of the organization.
+Make sure to leave an _ for spaces.
-App Name:
+3. App Name: Enter either your app's name or a variable for your app's name.
-Path To App:
+4. Path To App: Enter the path of where your ipa/apk is held on the jenkins box.
-Distribution Groups:
+5. Distribution Groups: Enter the distribution group that this app should be available to.
-Release Notes:
+6. Release Notes: Optional notes that you can add to your build in App Center.

 ## Usage Instructions